Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization

 \section{Abstract}

-Spoken language understanding has been addressed as a supervised learning problem, where a set of training data is available for each domain.
-However, annotating data for each domain is both financially costly and non-scalable so we should fully utilize information across all domains.
-One existing approach solves the problem by conducting multi-domain learning, using shared parameters for joint training across domains.
-We propose to improve the parameterization of this method by using domain-specific and task-specific model parameters to improve knowledge learning and transfer.
-Experiments on 5 domains show that our model is more effective for multi-domain SLU and obtain the best results.
-In addition, we show its transferability by outperforming the prior best model by 12.4\% when adapting to a new domain with little data.
+Spoken language understanding (SLU) has been addressed as a supervised learning problem, where a set of training data is available for each domain.
+However, annotating data for a new domain can be both financially costly and non-scalable.
+One existing approach solves the problem by conducting multi-domain learning where parameters are shared for joint training across domains, which is \textit{domain-agnostic} and \textit{task-agnostic}.
+In the paper, we propose to improve the parameterization of this method by using domain-specific and task-specific model parameters for fine-grained knowledge representation and transfer.
+Experiments on five domains show that our model is more effective for multi-domain SLU and obtain the best results.
+In addition, we show its transferability when adapting to a new domain with little data, outperforming the prior best model by 12.4\%.
+Finally, we explore the strong pre-trained model in our framework and find that the contributions from our framework do not fully overlap with contextualized word representations (RoBERTa).